canonical/phone-docs/en/apps/index.md

 For the logic, JavaScript, Qt and other languages such as Python or Go can power refined QML UIs.

-**For starters, we recommend QML and JavaScript, which are the languages used in most tutorials.**
+**Note**: for starters, we recommend QML and JavaScript, which are the languages used in most tutorials.

 [Write your first app](qml/index.md)